kentTanL/kentTanL.github.io/_posts/2018-09-16-cdh-hadoop-install.markdown

 create database cloudera_manager_service DEFAULT CHARACTER SET utf8;
 grant all on cloudera_manager_service.* to 'cloudera-scm'@'%' identified by 'xxxx' with grant option;

+create database cloudera_manager DEFAULT CHARACTER SET utf8;
+grant all on cloudera_manager.* to 'cloudera-scm'@'%' identified by 'xxxx' with grant option;

 create database hive DEFAULT CHARACTER SET utf8;
 grant all on hive.* to 'xxxx' identified by 'xxxx' ;
 ```